gja/blog/simple_functional_programming.md

 Now What?
 ---------
 We've built a function called chop.
 This is called a pure function because it takes input, and returns some output without modifying any of the inputs.

 Here's what we can do next.
 Let's create a sequence of all the heads, after calling chop multiple times repeatedly.
 [gist 24df70ad958b0ba87e37 repeatedly-chop1.hs]

-This paradigm is so common, that we have a functional construct that does this: [iterate](( http://hackage.haskell.org/package/base-4.6.0.1/docs/Prelude.html#v:iterate)).
+This paradigm is so common, that we have a functional construct that does this: [iterate]( http://hackage.haskell.org/package/base-4.6.0.1/docs/Prelude.html#v:iterate).
 We can replace the code with the following equivalent:
 [gist 24df70ad958b0ba87e37 repeatedly-chop2.hs]

 Truncate that infinite list